2022 Morbi bridge collapse: Collapse

 On 30 October 2022, five days after reopening, the bridge collapsed at 6:40 p.m.
-More than five hundred people were on the bridge at the time of the collapse, far exceeding the official capacity of 125.
+More than 500 people were on the bridge at the time of the collapse, far exceeding the official capacity of 125.
 Security footage of the bridge showed the structure shaking violently and people holding onto cables and fencing on either side of the bridge before the walkway gave way.
 Images of rescue and recovery operations showed the walkway had divided at its midpoint, with some pieces still hanging from snapped cables.

 A survivor said that so many people on the bridge could barely move and that pieces of the bridge crushed some victims.
-Mohan Kundariya, a Member of Parliament, Lok Sabha who lost twelve family members including his sister in the incident, said he believed the cause was overloading.
+Mohan Kundariya, a Member of Parliament, Lok Sabha who lost 12 family members including his sister in the incident, said he believed the cause was overloading.
 A spokesperson for Oreva said that it appeared too many people were in the middle section of the bridge "trying to sway it".

 The teams of State Disaster Response Force of Gujarat along with National Disaster Response Force started rescue operations.
 Later they were joined by Army, Navy, and Air Force staff.
 Police, military, and disaster response teams were deployed for rescue operations.

 Victims

-At least 135 people were confirmed dead, and more than 180 were rescued.
+At least 141 people were confirmed dead and more than 180 were rescued.
 A large number of the victims were women, the elderly, and children (39 boys and 16 girls) with the youngest fatality being an 18-month-old baby.

-The government of Gujarat announced an ex gratia payment of ₹4 lakh to the next of kin of each person who died, and ₹50000 to the injured.
+The Government of Gujarat announced an ex gratia payment of ₹4 lakh to the next of kin of each person who died, and ₹50000 to the injured.

 Investigation

-Initial reports said that the bridge was reopened early after repairs, without the required certificate of fitness from the local civic authorities.
+Initial reports said that the bridge was reopened early after repairs, without the required certificate of fitness from the local civic authorities of Morbi municipality.
 The chief officer of the municipality, who had agreed on the contract for repairs after the 2001 earthquake, said the private firm responsible for the renovations "threw the bridge open to visitors without notifying us, and therefore, we couldn't get a safety audit of the bridge conducted".

 A forensic report presented in court said that the bridge could not withstand the weight of the new heavy flooring given the cables were rusted, it had broken anchors, and the bolts connecting the aforementioned two were loose.
 A five-member committee was formed by the Government of Gujarat to investigate and determine the cause.
 Nine people, all associated with the Oreva group, were arrested and subject to investigation: two managers and two ticket clerks employed by Oreva, two contractors, and three hired security guards.

 A first information report was filed against the maintenance and management agencies of the bridge under sections 304 (culpable homicide not amounting to murder), 308 (intentional act causing death), and 114 (abettor present when offence committed) of the Indian Penal Code.